Thiopentone/iris_ldh_2022/README.md

 <br> [*"Sustained reductions in invasive bacterial diseases during the first two years of the COVID-19 pandemic: analyses of prospective surveillance data from 30 countries participating in the IRIS Consortium"*](https://this-page-intentionally-left-blank.org/)

 ## Overview
 This repository contains the R code used to run analyses on the IRIS Consortium data.
-The code has been compiled into a R project.
+The code has been compiled into an R project.
 <details>
 <summary>How do I download and run an R project?</summary>
 <br>